sn31/SkyDocs/README.md

 ## Known bugs

-* The application won't save Quil documents into Firebase.
+* The application does not save the changes to the correct document stored on Firebase.
-* The application won't retreive Quil documents from Firebase.
+* The application does not correctly retreive Quil documents from Firebase.
-* The application won't edit the title of the document.

 ## API Key for Firebase: